Flash Point (film): Development

 While Dragon Tiger Gate was in post-production, Donnie Yen had announced that plans for a sequel to SPL: Sha Po Lang had already begun, with Mandarin Films set to finance the film.
 Production was planned to begin in May or June 2006.
 Yen and his management company later clarified that the team behind SPL would be working together again on a new film, but due to copyright issues, they would not be making a sequel to the 2005 film.
 Yen lobbied for an American-based studio to co-produce the new film, tentatively known SPL 2, with Mandarin Films.
 With financing from abroad, Wilson Yip and Donnie Yen decided to raise the budget of the film to HK$50 million.
 Yip reportedly intended to have Aaron Kwok join the cast, but Kwok declined the role and Louis Koo had already agreed to join the cast.
 With Yen and Koo now cast as the lead actors, Yen and Yip had also pondered on their supporting cast for the film, even with an incomplete script.
 Zhang Jingchu and Rene Liu were considered as female leads.

 Following the box office success of Dragon Tiger Gate, Yen had announced SPL 2's development, along with plans to make a sequel to Dragon Tiger Gate.
 SPL 2 was now given another tentative title, Battling the Police Force (强战型警), and Yen also announced that the film would be written in a style similar to SPL.
 Yen had hoped the film would take part in the 2007 Cannes Film Festival and scheduled for a Labour Day release in 2007.

 The film was later retitled to Army Breaker (破军), which means destroying thousands of opponents in war.
-The film was given a budget of US$8 million and production was set to begin in Macau on September 2006.
+The film was given a budget of US$8 million and production was set to begin in Macau in September 2006.

 Filming

 The film was now given the working title City Without Mercy, and director Wilson Yip was forced to drop plans of shooting in Macau, due to the lack of extras needed for filming.
 Yip needed 250 extras for one scene, and decided to return to Hong Kong with his crew for filming.
 Filming in Hong Kong began on 13 November 2006, and the cast for the film had been finalised.
 Filming finally ended in March, and the film was now given its former title, Flash Point (導火線).
 After filming, it was revealed that the film had gone over budget.
+According to reports, Koo received HK$3 million, Yen received HK$2.6 million, Collin Chou received HK$1.1 million, while Xing Yu received HK$500,000 for the film.